What's Azure AI Search?

 • Indexing is an intake process that loads content into your search service and makes it searchable.
 Internally, inbound text is processed into tokens and stored in inverted indexes, and inbound vectors are stored in vector indexes.
 The document format that Azure AI Search can index is JSON.
 You can upload JSON documents that you've assembled, or use an indexer to retrieve and serialize your data into JSON.

 Applied AI through a skillset extends indexing with image and language models.
-If you have images or large unstructured text in source document, you can attach skills that perform OCR, describe images, infer structure, translate text and more.
-You can also attach skills that perform data chunking and vectorization.
+If you have images or large unstructured text in source document, you can attach skills that perform OCR, analyze and describe images, infer structure, translate text and more.
+Output is text that can be serialized into JSON and ingested into a search index.

 • Querying can happen once an index is populated with searchable content, when your client app sends query requests to a search service and handles responses.
 All query execution is over a search index that you control.